 Essay - You must submit a response to a single essay question.
 Essay topics are provided on each version of the application.
 Please note that we request you submit a 500-word essay, even though the Common Application says responses can be as short as 250 words.

 Required Documents - International students currently attending a high school in the United States must submit a copy of his or her current I-94, U.S. visa, and passport ID page.
-International students currently holding a student (F-1) and U.S. visa must also submit a copy of his/her Certificate of Eligibility (I-20).
+International students currently holding an F-1 student visa must also submit a copy of his/her Certificate of Eligibility (I-20).

 Official Bank Statement - All applicants holding or intending to seek an F-1 student visa must submit a current bank official statement in English verifying the student's financial resources in U.S. dollars for the entire cost of attendance for one year.
-The cost of attendance for international students can be found in the International Student FAQ.
+The cost of attendance for international students can be found on the Tuition and Fees page.